 The nhmmer and nhmmscan programs are designed for memory-efficient DNA profile searches of long DNA sequences.
-They were developed in concert with the Dfam database (dfam.org), which provides of alignments and profiles of many common DNA repeat elements for several important genomes.
-The alignment tutorial/MADE1.sto is a representative alignment of 100 human MADE1 transposable elements, a subset of the Dfam MADE1 alignment.
-We'll use the MADE1 alignment to show how nhmmer/nhmmscan work, which are similar to hmmsearch/hmmscan.
+They were developed in concert with the Dfam database (dfam.org), which provides alignments and profiles of DNA repeat elements for several important genomes.
+The alignment tutorial/MADE1.sto is a representative alignment of 100 human MADE1 transposable elements, a subset of the hmmbuild works for both protein and DNA profiles, so:

+Dfam MADE1 alignment.
+We'll use the MADE1 alignment to show how nhmmer/nhmmscan work; these are similar to hmmsearch/hmmscan.